bvgastel/xmas/src/xmd/xmd/readme.md

 gbo     18-02   clear: what happens to children? gbo     18-02   pick up object by connected port gbo     18-02   impossible to modify name label
+STEFAN  18-02   console log output displays component refused and not created while succesfully open a network